brevzin/cpp_proposals/1061_sb_pack/sb-extensions.md

 ::: bq
 ::: addu
-[12]{.pnum} If all of the packs expanded by a pack expansion are structured binding packs which were initialized with non-dependent <i>brace-or-equal-initializer</i>s, the pack expansion is expanded immediately.
+[12]{.pnum} If all of the packs expanded by a pack expansion are not dependent, the pack expansion is instantiated immediately.

 [ *Example:*
 ```